aces/Loris-MRI/docs/scripts_md/mass_nii.md

 # DESCRIPTION

-This script generates NIfTI images for the inserted MINC files with a FileID between the specified `minFileID` and `maxFileID`.
+This script generates NIfTI images for the inserted MINC files with a `FileID` between the specified `minFileID` and `maxFileID`.

-# TO DO

-Nothing planned.

-# BUGS

-None reported.

 # LICENSING